Hejtmus/svelte-lightbox/README.md

 - `'scroll'` - Enables scrolling big image instead of making it smaller to fit into the screen.

+### transitionPreset `TransitionPreset (string)`

+Select between these 2 presets:

+- `''` - Default preset, the lightbox fades in over the page.

+- `'crossfade'` - The thumbnail expands into the opened image, and the image shrinks back into the thumbnail on closing.
+The image itself travels, at full opacity, rather than one image fading out while another fades in.
+The thumbnail stays where it is and the image lands on top of it.
+The flight takes `transitionDuration` in each direction, unlike the plain fade which arrives over twice that and leaves over half.
+The effect is worth the most where the thumbnail is small next to the image it opens.

 ### customization `LightboxCustomization (object)/CSS`

 #### Using `LightboxCustomization` object